 A student conducting dissertation research among people who do not speak the student's native language will be required, before leaving for the field, to show evidence of oral competence in the most useful field language or training in linguistic field techniques.

 Following the student's submission of a final draft of the dissertation, an oral defense will be scheduled.
 It is the student's responsibility to see that each member of the committee has a copy of the complete final draft of the dissertation at least four weeks before the scheduled date of the oral defense.
 All members must be present at the oral defense.
-Procedures for determining final acceptance of the dissertation and awarding the PhD degree are set forth by the Graduate Division.
+Procedures for determining final acceptance of the dissertation and awarding the PhD degree are set forth by Graduate Education.
 A candidate must complete all the requirements within seven years after admission to the doctoral program.
 A student unable to meet this deadline may request an extension by written petition to the graduate chair describing reasons for the delay.
 If approved, the request will be sent to the graduate dean for a final decision.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.